And why does my child’s stuttering get worse when she’s stressed out?

 In other words, people who stutter aren’t more shy or anxious than people who stutter, but their speech system is very sensitive to disruption when the person is simultaneously engaged in social cognition tasks.

 C. Clinical bottom line

 Young children who develop stuttering are not more shy or anxious than their peers.
 As they get older and go to school, they can develop social anxiety because of their stuttering.
 But reducing anxiety alone is unlikely to eliminate or reduce stuttering.
 This is another reason why early intervention for pre-schoolers who stutter is a good idea – especially if they have been stuttering for more than 6 months, are about to start school and/or are frustrated or worried about their speech.

 Want information about evidence-based treatments?
 Check out our articles on the Lidcombe Program and Westmead Program, and our evidence update on stuttering treatments: what works for whom.

 Principal source: Alm, P.A.
 (2014).
 Stuttering in relation to anxiety, temperament, and personality: review and analysis with focus on causality.
 Journal of Fluency Disorders, 40, 5-21.
-I’d like to thank Professor Mark Onslow for alerting me to the existence of this study on a teleconference I attended in August 2015.
+I’d like to thank Professor Mark Onslow for alerting me to the existence of this study on a teleconference I attended last week.
 Any errors of interpretation about this study are mine.